SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### misc

-Right-clicking the ⟮c1;windows start button⟯ brings up a ⟮c2;context menu⟯ with ⟮c3;a bunch of system tools⟯
+Right-clicking the ⟮c+;windows start button⟯ brings up a ⟮c+;context menu⟯ with ⟮c+;a bunch of system tools⟯

 ## *nix